stonepros/stone/doc/rados/configuration/mon-config-ref.rst

  Monitor Config Reference
 ==========================

-Understanding how to configure a :term:`Ceph Monitor` is an important part of building a reliable :term:`Ceph Storage Cluster`. **All Ceph Storage Clusters have at least one monitor**.
+Understanding how to configure a :term:`Stone Monitor` is an important part of building a reliable :term:`Stone Storage Cluster`. **All Stone Storage Clusters have at least one monitor**.
 The monitor complement usually remains fairly consistent, but you can add, remove or replace a monitor in a cluster.
 See `Adding/Removing a Monitor`_ for details.

-.. index:: Ceph Monitor; Paxos
+.. index:: Stone Monitor; Paxos

 Background
 ==========

-Ceph Monitors maintain a "master copy" of the :term:`Cluster Map`, which means a :term:`Ceph Client` can determine the location of all Ceph Monitors, Ceph OSD Daemons, and Ceph Metadata Servers just by connecting to one Ceph Monitor and retrieving a current cluster map.
-Before Ceph Clients can read from or write to Ceph OSD Daemons or Ceph Metadata Servers, they must connect to a Ceph Monitor first.
-With a current copy of the cluster map and the CRUSH algorithm, a Ceph Client can compute the location for any object.
-The ability to compute object locations allows a Ceph Client to talk directly to Ceph OSD Daemons, which is a very important aspect of Ceph's high scalability and performance.
+Stone Monitors maintain a "master copy" of the :term:`Cluster Map`, which means a :term:`Stone Client` can determine the location of all Stone Monitors, Stone OSD Daemons, and Stone Metadata Servers just by connecting to one Stone Monitor and retrieving a current cluster map.
+Before Stone Clients can read from or write to Stone OSD Daemons or Stone Metadata Servers, they must connect to a Stone Monitor first.
+With a current copy of the cluster map and the CRUSH algorithm, a Stone Client can compute the location for any object.
+The ability to compute object locations allows a Stone Client to talk directly to Stone OSD Daemons, which is a very important aspect of Stone's high scalability and performance.
 See `Scalability and High Availability`_ for additional details.

-The primary role of the Ceph Monitor is to maintain a master copy of the cluster map.
-Ceph Monitors also provide authentication and logging services.
-Ceph Monitors write all changes in the monitor services to a single Paxos instance, and Paxos writes the changes to a key/value store for strong consistency.
-Ceph Monitors can query the most recent version of the cluster map during sync operations.
-Ceph Monitors leverage the key/value store's snapshots and iterators (using leveldb) to perform store-wide synchronization.
+The primary role of the Stone Monitor is to maintain a master copy of the cluster map.
+Stone Monitors also provide authentication and logging services.
+Stone Monitors write all changes in the monitor services to a single Paxos instance, and Paxos writes the changes to a key/value store for strong consistency.
+Stone Monitors can query the most recent version of the cluster map during sync operations.
+Stone Monitors leverage the key/value store's snapshots and iterators (using leveldb) to perform store-wide synchronization.

 .. ditaa::